vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

 - Step10: In Simulator No tire may leave the drivable portion of the track surface.
 - Step11: Can the model work for car to stay on the road for *track two* as well

-TODO
+FILES
 ---
-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.

 To meet specifications, the project will require submitting five files:
-* model.py (script used to create and train the model)
+- model.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
+- drive.py (script to drive the car - this file is unchanged)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* [README.md](./README.md) (a report writeup markdown file)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* video.mp4 (a video recording of vehicle driving autonomously around the track for at least one full lap)

+NOTE:
+* simulator

 This README file describes how to output the video in the "Details About Files In This Directory" section.